Justifying quasiparticle self-consistent schemes via gradient optimization in Luttinger-Ward theory: Shortest Gradient of

 which corresponds to the matrix derivative

 We are interested in the case when $G$ is non-interacting, so we set $G=G_0$ and arrive at the simpler derivative

 Our objective will be to minimize the squared length of the matrix $D_0(\omega)$

 and thereby find a gradient-optimal $U_{xc}$ and associated $G_0$.
 The situation is shown schematically in Figure~\ref{fig:contourswithgradients}.
 Among the set of non-interacting Green's functions parameterized by $U_{xc}$, we are searching for the $U_{xc}$ that makes the gradient $D_0(\omega)$ shortest.
-Figuratively, we have constrained ourselves to be along the horizontal axis of the Figure and we scan along that axis to find the shortest gradient.
+Figuratively, we have constrained ourselves to be along the horizontal axis of the Figure, and we scan along that axis to find the shortest gradient.

 We note that we are not seeking the shortest gradient vector projected into the subspace of non-interacting Green's functions.
-That would correspond to seeking for changes of $F$ versus variations $\delta U_{xc}$ alone which is different from the much larger set of self-energy variations $\delta \Sigma_{t}(\omega)$.
+That would correspond to examining how $F$ changes due to variations $\delta U_{xc}$ which is different from the much larger set of self-energy variations $\delta \Sigma_{t}(\omega)$.
 We are varying the Green's function both along and away from the non-interacting axis and thus in any arbitrary direction.
 This is indicated in Fig.~\ref{fig:contourswithgradients} by the fact that the arrows representing the gradient have components both along and perpendicular to the horizontal axis.

-We point out that we are aiming to minimize $|\delta F/\delta \Sigma_t|$ which is the length of the gradient of $F$ versus the trial self-energy $\Sigma_t$.
+We aim to minimize $|\delta F/\delta \Sigma_t|$ which is the length of the gradient of $F$ versus the trial self-energy $\Sigma_t$.
 As we will see below, it is generally impossible to make the length zero when restricting ourselves to non-interacting Green's functions $G_0$.
 Hence, the choice of variable for the derivative will, in principle, change the resulting optimum.
 For example, one could try to minimize $|\delta F/\delta G|$ from Eq.~(\ref{eq:dFdGdetail}) instead, and one would arrive at a different set of conditions.
 Therefore, choosing the variable for the derivative requires some physical motivation.
-Given the choice between $G(\omega)$ and $\Sigma_t(\omega)$, $\Sigma_t$ is a much better choice: choosing $G$ gives useless or nonsense results as detailed in Appendix \ref{appc}.
+Given the choice between $G(\omega)$ and $\Sigma_t(\omega)$, $\Sigma_t$ is a much better choice: choosing $G$ gives useless or nonsense results as detailed in \ref{appc}.

-To progress from these graphical ideas to analytic formulae, we calculate the squared norm in the basis of orthonormal eigenstates $\ket{n}$ by inserting complete sets of states:
+To progress from these graphical ideas to analytic formulae, we calculate the squared norm $||D_0||^2$ in the basis of orthonormal eigenstates $\ket{n}$ by inserting complete sets of states:

 Since $G_0$ is diagonal in this basis, this turns into